skyrockets-21/skyrockets-21.github.io/_pages/about.md

 💡Highlights:
 ---
+- **UCSF**
+  - Awarded third place at the [QBI Hackathon](https://qbi.ucsf.edu/qbi-hackathon-2023) organized by UCSF Quantitative Biosciences Institute!
+We are continuing the project and are happy to have UC Berkeley Professor Abby Dernburg and Professor Nicholas Ingolia as our advisors!
-- **Microsoft Research and the Univ. of Washington**
+- **Microsoft Research**
-  - I led a team-effort Poster Presentation [MedAI: Addressing Healthcare Burnout with AI-Powered Solution](https://ir-ai.github.io/images/4.pdf) at the Task Focused IR in the Era of Generative AI workshop co-hosted by Microsoft Research and the Univ. of Washington!
+  - Presented a Poster [MedAI: Addressing Healthcare Burnout with AI-Powered Solution](https://ir-ai.github.io/images/4.pdf) at the Task Focused IR in the Era of Generative AI workshop co-hosted by Microsoft Research and the Univ. of Washington!
 - **Gingko Bioworks and Twist Bioscience**
-  - I led a team-effort and won the Gold Medal at the [Boston Nonaworks Hackathon 2023](https://www.nonasoftware.org/) with a panel of judges from Gingko Bioworks and Twist Bioscience.
+  - Led a team-effort and won the Gold Medal at the [Boston Nonaworks Software x Biology Hackathon 2023](https://www.nonasoftware.org/) for our work in biomedical information retrieval and NLP with a panel of judges from Gingko Bioworks and Twist Bioscience!
 - **CMU Libraries**
-  - I coauthored my first Preprint on [generative AI and Knowledge Graph](https://osf.io/preprints/biohackrxiv/k4rh6) after participating a bioinformatics Hacakthon
+  - Coauthored my first Preprint on [Generative AI and Knowledge Graph](https://osf.io/preprints/biohackrxiv/k4rh6) after participating a bioinformatics Hacakthon organized by CMU Libraries
-- **University of California San Francisco**
-  - Our team got third place at the QBI Hackathon organized by UCSF Quantitative Biosciences Institute!
-We are continuing the project and are happy to have UC Berkeley Professor Abby Dernburg and Professor Nicholas Ingolia as our advisors!

 🤝 Current and Past Collaborators:
 ---